-Witness statement of Joshy Fitzgerald (25 January 2022, para 7.10).
+180 Witness statement of Joshy Fitzgerald (25 January 2022, para 7.10).

-Government Inquiry into Mental Health and Addiction He Ara Oranga Report (2018, pages 11, 14, 61 and 160).
+181 Government Inquiry into Mental Health and Addiction He Ara Oranga Report (2018, pages 11, 14, 61 and 160).

-Transcript of evidence of Acting Chief Executive Geraldine Woods for Whaikaha - Ministry of Disabled People at the Inquiry's State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 17 August 2022, page 215).
+182 Transcript of evidence of Acting Chief Executive Geraldine Woods for Whaikaha - Ministry of Disabled People at the Inquiry's State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 17 August 2022, page 215).

-- 141. Takatāpui, Rainbow and MVPFAFF+ survivors in disability and psychiatric institutions were sometimes physically and sexually abused and neglected because of their gender orientation or sexuality.
-As well as the lifelong impacts shared by many other survivors, they experienced gender dysphoria and intimacy avoidance (also known as a fear of intimacy that is essentially a fear or relationship anxiety about having an extremely close physical or emotional connection with another person).
+- 140. Takatāpui, Rainbow and MVPFAFF+ survivors in disability and psychiatric institutions were sometimes physically and sexually abused and neglected because of their gender orientation or sexuality.
+As well as the lifelong impacts shared by many other survivors, they experienced gender dysphoria183 and intimacy avoidance (also known as a fear of intimacy that is essentially a fear or relationship anxiety about having an extremely close physical or emotional connection with another person).
 Some disabled survivors, or Takatāpui, Rainbow and MVPFAFF+ survivors, who experienced mental distress and have intimacy issues as a result of abuse and neglect in care, have tended to struggle with emotional closeness and connecting on a deeper level.
-Sexually abused and neglecting on a deeper level. - Due to ongoing neglect, children and adults died while they were in disability and mental health institutions.
+Sexually and sexually abused and neglect in care, have tended to struggle with emotional closeness and connecting on a deeper level. - 141.
+Due to ongoing neglect, children and adults died while they were in disability and mental health institutions.
 The brother of Mr EY (Te Ati Awa, Rangitane and Ngāi Tahu) died while under the care of Tokanui Psychiatric Hospital located south of Te Awamutu.
 Māori survivor Mr EY remembers visiting his brother and witnessing the physical neglect he was experiencing.
 Jimmy was 14 years old when he died of bronchopneumonia.
 Mr EY said: "I have bouts of depression whenever I think about my brother.
 I am struggling and hurting.
 In my heart, I know he suffered a lonely and painful death at Tokanui [Psychiatric Hospital]."
-1886 - 143.
+1886 - 142.
 From 1988, large disability institutions started closing down without infrastructure in place to support the transition of disabled people into the community.
 No aspect of institutional care had prepared survivors for this and adjusting to community life was challenging.
-Survivor Sunny Webster, who was placed in a psychiatric institution, explained that she lacked the basic skills necessary for everyday life and had to teach herself "how to live from scratch." - On leaving a disability institution, survivor Sir Robert Martin described a huge gap between him and everyone else in the community, which made him feel like "he wasn't even a citizen".
+Survivor Sunny Webster, who was placed in a psychiatric institution, explained that she lacked the basic skills necessary for everyday life and had to teach herself "how to live from scratch."
+187 - On leaving a disability institution, survivor Sir Robert Martin described a huge gap between him and everyone else in the community, which made him feel like "he wasn't even a citizen".
 Sir Robert told the Inquiry "I had to live and to survive all over again.
 And this is very hard to do...
 There was a massive gap between me and everyone else in my community".
 Another survivor, Toni Jarvis, said he cannot understand how the State expected him to "go to Cherry Farm and then at a later stage manage to fit back into the community".
 190

-Witness statement of Philip Banks (19 July 2021, page 14).
+183 Witness statement of Philip Banks (19 July 2021, page 14).

-Witness statement of Denise Caltaux (4 October 2022, page 6).
+184 Witness statement of Denise Caltaux (4 October 2022, page 6).

-Witness statement of Denise Caltaux (4 October 2022, para 3.3).
+185 Witness statement of Denise Caltaux (4 October 2022, para 3.3).

-Witness statement of Mr EY (1 February 2022), paras 3.2-3.3).
+186 Witness statement of Mr EY (1 February 2022), paras 3.2-3.3).

-Witness statement of Sunny Webster (18 December 2021, para 90).
+187 Witness statement of Sunny Webster (18 December 2021, para 90).

-Brief of evidence of Sir Robert Martin (17 October 2019, para 47).
+188 Brief of evidence of Sir Robert Martin (17 October 2019, para 47).

-Brief of evidence of Sir Robert Martin (17 October 2019, para 45-48).
+189 Brief of evidence of Sir Robert Martin (17 October 2019, para 45-48).

-Witness statement of Toni Jarvis (12 April 2021, para 41).
+190 Witness statement of Toni Jarvis (12 April 2021, para 41).